 Here are other resume templates for you to choose from:

-- Resumes18+ Best HTML Resume Templates for Awesome Personal Websites (2018)Brenda Barron
+- Resumes23 Best HTML Resume Templates to Make Personal Profile CV Websites (2019)Brenda Barron

 Learn More About Resumes